condense9/hark-lang/integration/README.md

 A common failure mode is that botocore throws a `KMSAccessDeniedException` exception which [appears to be related][2] to quickly deleting and recreating IAM roles with the same name.
-In the worst case, a test will fail, and you'll be left with a Teal instance in your account.
+In the worst case, a test will fail, and you'll be left with a Hark instance in your account.

 In either case, the easiest fix is to just destroy the whole instance and start again.

-To do that, run `teal destroy --uuid $UUID` where `$UUID` is the UUID of the instance created in the test (this should be shown the test logs).
+To do that, run `hark destroy --uuid $UUID` where `$UUID` is the UUID of the instance created in the test (this should be shown the test logs).

-To investigate issues, it's often enough to run `teal stdout --uuid $UUID $SID` where `$SID` is the session ID that failed (again, check the logs).
+To investigate issues, it's often enough to run `hark stdout --uuid $UUID $SID` where `$SID` is the session ID that failed (again, check the logs).

 [1]: https://console.aws.amazon.com/iam/home